 At the same time, the glass manufacturer will also make more of these windscreens but without the car’s logo.
 These are known as aftermarket windscreens.
 They’re supplied direct to other glass companies, at wholesale rates, so are often less expensive than genuine or OEM screens that pass through many hands before ending up with the glass companies.
 As the repairer pays less for aftermarket screens, they’re able to pass on the savings to their customers.

 But while the cost is less, the quality isn’t compromised.
-All glass supplied through AA Insurance’s suppliers is compliant with New Zealand’s safety standards, and comes with a lifetime product and workmanship guarantee.
-Your car’s manufacturer warrantee won’t be affected if you replace your windscreen, if it’s with aftermarket glass, it won’t devalue your car either.
-All that’s missing is the small etched logo in the glass.
+All glass supplied through AA Insurance’s suppliers is compliant with Australasian’s safety standards and comes with a lifetime repair guarantee on the quality of workmanship, parts and materials used.

 About the writer: